riquito/tuc/doc/tuc.1.md

 | the whole input in memory (it also happens when -p or -m are being used)

 \--bytes allocate the whole input in memory

+| \--fixed-memory will read the input in chunks of <size> kilobytes.
+This
+| allows to read lines arbitrarily large.
+Works only with single-byte
+| delimiters, fields in ascending order, -z, -j, -r

 COLORS
 ======